-NOTICE OF COMMUNITY OUTREACH MEETING REGARDING ADULT-USE MARIJUANA ESTABLISHMENT MAJOR BLOOM, LLC
+NOTICE OF COMMUNITY OUTREACH MEETING RE-GARDING ADULT-USE MARIJUANA ESTABLISH-MENT MAJOR BLOOM, LLC

-Notice is hereby given that Major Bloom, LLC will conduct a Community Outreach Meeting on the following matter on May 17, 2019 at Patsie Dugan's, located at 49 Millbury Street, Worcester, MA 01608 at 6:00 P.M.
-Major Bloom, LLC intends to apply for a retail Adult-use Marijuana license at 76 Millbury Street, Worcester, MA 01608 pursuant to M.G.L.
+Notice is hereby given that Major Bloom, LLC will conduct a Community Outreach Meeting on the following matter on February 25th, 2021 on Zoom, at 6:00 P.M.
+Major Bloom, LLC intends to apply for a Marijuana Delivery Operator license at 76 Millbury Street, Worcester, MA 01608 pursuant to M.G.L.
 Ch.
-94G and Chapter 55 of the Acts of 2017, other applicable laws and regulations promulgated thereunder, including those promulgated thereunder by the Massachusetts Cannabis Control Commission.
+94G and Chapter 55 of the Acts of 2017 other applicable laws and regulations promulgated thereunder by the Massachusetts Cannabis Control Commission.